belanced/flexlib/README.md

 - **macOS** (all versions)
 - **Unix-like systems** (BSD, Solaris, etc.)

-**Note**: Windows is intentionally not supported due to different path semantics.
+**Note**: FlexPath is intentionally not supported on Windows due to different path semantics.
+FlexDict works on all platforms.

 ## Requirements

 - Python 3.8 or higher
-- POSIX-compatible operating system
+- POSIX-compatible operating system (for FlexPath)

 ## Development